 Contractors are many things.
 Most are excellent at their jobs.
-They do great work, and provide a great service.
+They do great work and provide a great service.
 In order to get your business, they might recommend certain designs they’ve seen in the past.
 But get one thing straight: Contractors are builders, not designers.
 That means you’ll need an architect to design your building, which is a huge additional expense.

 Some steel building providers, like Armstrong Steel, have an in-house engineering department and design team.
 You’ll work on the design with a project manager, and plan out every aspect of your project with them.
 They’ll determine structural specifications based on your location without the extra expense of an architect.
 The project manager’s sole responsibility is to ensure your project stays on budget and on schedule – at little or no extra expense to you.

 If you ask a contractor about the design process, they might not have an answer, other than referring you to an architect or other designer that will handle church design.
 While an architect can design the church building of your dreams, those drawings can get expensive as more intricate details are added.
 If an architect is absolutely necessary, have them design around the pre-engineered steel building designs, rather than having a steel building provider design around architectural plans.
-Architects can take a steel building providers completed structural drawings and foundation plans, and bring them all together on one set.
+Architects can take a steel building provider’s completed structural drawings and foundation plans, and bring them all together in one set.

 The cheapest building isn’t your best bet

 When you’re shopping for groceries, and you buy in bulk, those food items cost less.
 It’s the same rule with steel buildings.
 Steel building suppliers can get lower prices based on the amount of steel they buy on a regular basis.
 Contractors don’t have the same buying power.
-In order to stay in competition, those contractors might offer the cheapest building initially, but then hide huge markups in the bid.
+In order to stay in the competition, those contractors might offer the cheapest building initially, but then hide huge markups in the bid.
 Material costs can really get out of hand if you don’t choose a company that allows you to secure your steel price.

 Contractors who lure you in with a low price might try to convince you to upgrade to better materials halfway through the process.
 Don’t trust any contractor that won’t provide an itemized list of all expenses before you begin your project.
-Your steel building provider will lock in your price, and work with you to detail your accessories and add-ons like doors, windows and insulation.
+Your steel building provider will lock in your order, and work with you to detail your accessories and add-ons like doors, windows, and insulation.
 Those accessories can be ordered direct from the supplier, free from contractor markup.

 He’s screwed up church building projects in the past

 We all make mistakes.
 However, you probably won’t have a contractor admit them to your face.
 It’s up to you to check their references and reviews.
 Did people complain about them online?
 Did they finish every project, like they said they would?
 Do they have money troubles?
 Have they obtained the right licenses in the state?
 After you design your steel church building with a reputable company, you’ll need to hire someone to erect your building, do your research into local contractors or ask for a referral.
-It’s a great idea to talk to past clients and ask to see a completed church building project or work in progress.
+It’s a great idea to talk to past clients and ask to see a completed church-building project or work in progress.